rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/glossary.md

 # Appendix C: Glossary

-The compiler uses a number of...idiosyncratic abbreviations and things.
-This glossary attempts to list them and give you a few pointers for understanding them better.

 Term                                     | Meaning
 -----------------------------------------|--------
 arena/arena allocation <div id="arena"/> |  An _arena_ is a large memory buffer from which other memory allocations are made.
 This style of allocation is called _arena allocation_.
 See [this chapter](../memory.md) for more info.